 A home inspection is a detailed visual evaluation of the function and safety of a dwelling that is typically done within a 7-10 day window once a house is under contract.
 The home inspection is guided by both a Standards of Practice and Code of Ethics.

 A custom electronic home inspection report with detailed pictures and comments will be sent to the client and agent in less than 24 hours (often same-day).
 An interactive sample report is available.
-All inspections include supplemental information about material & system types, maintenance recommendations, and life expectancy for most components of a house.
+All inspections include supplemental information about material & system types, maintenance recommendations, and life expectancy chart for most components of a house.

 Frequently Asked Questions about Home Inspections